nitamoolefhile20/Machine-Learning-projects/Customer Churn Prediction Project/README.md

-# 📉 Telecom Customer Churn Prediction
+# Telecom Customer Churn Prediction

 Predicting customer churn for a telecom company using machine learning.
 Built on the [Cell2Cell Telecom Churn Dataset](https://www.kaggle.com/datasets/jpacse/datasets-for-churn-telecom/data) from Kaggle.

 ---

-## 📌 Problem Statement
+## Problem Statement

 Customer churn is one of the most costly challenges in the telecom industry.
 Retaining an existing customer is significantly cheaper than acquiring a new one.
 This project is aimed at building a classification model to identify customers at risk of churning, enabling the business to take proactive retention action.

 ---

-## 📂 Dataset
+## Dataset

 - **Source:** [Kaggle - Cell2Cell Telecom Churn](https://www.kaggle.com/datasets/jpacse/datasets-for-churn-telecom/data)
-- **Train set:** 51,047 records with Churn labels
+- **Train set:** 71,047 records with Churn labels
 - **Test set:** 20,000 Unlabeled records for prediction
 - **Target variable:** `Churn` (binary- 1: Churned, 0: Retained)
 - **Features:** Customer demographics, usage patterns, billing info, service interactions and more

 ---

-## 🛠️ Methodology
+## Methodology

 1. **Data Cleaning**: handled missing values, fixed data types, dropped high-null columns
-2. **Feature Engineering**: created features such as `OfferAcceptanceRate` and `CustomerSupportMonth` and ` FinancialDistressScore`
+2. **Feature Engineering**: created features such as OfferAcceptanceRate and CustomerSupportMonth and FinancialDistressScore
-3. **Exploratory Data Analysis (EDA)**: analyzed churn distribution, feature correlations and customer segments
+3. **Exploratory Data Analysis (EDA)**: analyzed churn distribution, feature correlations and customer segments using RFM analysis
-4. **Preprocessing Pipeline**: scaling, encoding using the `ColumnTransformer`
+4. **Preprocessing Pipeline**: scaling, encoding using the ColumnTransformer
-5. **Class Imbalance**: addressed using SMOTETOMEK sampling on training data only
+5. **Class Imbalance**: addressed using class weights
 6. **Modeling**: trained and tuned three gradient boosting models:
-   - XGBoost ✅ (best performer)
+   - XGBoost
    - LightGBM
-   - CatBoost
+   - CatBoost ✅ (best performer)
-7. **Hyperparameter Tuning**: `RandomizedSearchCV` with 5-fold cross validation
+7. **Hyperparameter Tuning**: RandomizedSearchCV with 5-fold cross validation
-8. **Threshold Optimization**: adjusted decision threshold to `≥ 0.3` to maximize recall on minority class
+8. **Threshold Optimization**: adjusted decision threshold to ≥ 0.40 to maximize recall on minority class

 ---

-## 📊 Results
+## Results

-**Best Model: XGBoost**
+**Best Model: CatBoost**

  Metric ---------Score \
 ROC-AUC 0.67 \
 Precision (Churn) 0.40 \
-Recall (Churn) 0.60 \
+Recall (Churn) 0.65 \
-F1-Score (Churn) 0.48 \
+F1-Score (Churn) 0.50 \
-Though XGBoost was the best performer out of all the 3 models, it didn't really achieve desirable metrics.
-The model has a precision score of 40% on predicting customers that would churn, which means that out of all predicted customers that would churn, 40% were actual churners, the other 60% being false alarms.
+Though CatBoost was the best performer out of all the 3 models, it didn't really achieve desirable metrics.
+The model has a precision score of 40% on predicting customers that would churn, which means that out of all predicted customers that were predicted to churn, only 40% were churners and 60% were false alarm.
+Out of all customers who actually churned, the model correctly identified 65% of them.
-60% on recall, of the actual customers that churned, the model managed to catch 60% of them correctly, 40% were missed.
-> Recall was prioritized as the key metric because in a churn context, missing a churner is more costly than a false alarm.

 Obviously there is still a lot of work that needs to be done in terms of improving model performance.